Devanshu4116/Portfolio-Website/README.md

 ├── index.html          # Main HTML file
 ├── style.css           # Custom CSS styles
 └── README.md           # Project documentation

-🚀 How to Run Locally
+🚀 How to Run Locally-
 Clone the repository:

-Bash
 git clone https://github.com/Devanshu4116/portfolio-website.git

-Navigate to the project folder:
+Navigate to the project folder: cd portfolio-website

-Bash
-cd portfolio-website
 Open the project:
 Simply open index.html in your favorite browser, or use the Live Server extension in VS Code.

 📝 Personalization

 To make this your own, simply:
 Replace the images/main.jpeg with your professional photo.

 Update the text in the home-content div.
 Add your own social media links in the social-icon section.

 🤝 Connect with Me
 LinkedIn: Devanshu Agarwal
 Instagram: @_.dev18
 Twitter/X: @kohlified0405